VadimSokhatsky/product-page-demo/README.md

 ### For feedback

-If you have any questions of suggestion for work please contact me in any convenient way for you:
+If you have any questions or suggestion for work please contact me in any convenient way for you:

 1. Email: vs.frlnc@gmail.com
 2. LinkedIn: https://www.linkedin.com/in/vadym-sokhatskyi-9b3950242/